 TGm editor: Please modify the following paragraph in this subclause as shown below:

 NOTE—The transmission of a group addressed frame within a PSMP sequence does not change the rules regarding when that frame can be transmitted.
-In other words, if there is a power saving STA in the BSS, the group addressed frame is transmitted following a DTIM beacon according to the rules in 11.2.3 (Power management in a non-DMG infrastructure network).
+In other words, if there is a power saving STA in the BSS, the group addressed frame is transmitted following a DTIM Beacon frame according to the rules in 11.2.3 (Power management in a non-DMG infrastructure network).

 10.51 Page slicing